 Inflammation causes the discoloration of psoriasis rash, as well as the pain, swelling, and joint damage of psoriatic arthritis.
 There currently is no cure for psoriasis or psoriatic arthritis, although treatments can help control this disease effectively.

-Here are 10 things you should know about psoriasis if you or a loved one are living with the skin condition.
+Here are 10 facts you should know about psoriasis if you or a loved one are living with the skin condition.

 Psoriasis is an autoimmune disease.
-In other words, the damage in psoriasis and psoriatic arthritis (PSA) — (together referred to as psoriatic disease — is caused by the body’s immune system attacking its own cells and tissues.
+The damage in psoriasis and psoriatic arthritis (PSA) — together referred to as psoriatic disease — is caused by the body’s immune system attacking its own cells and tissues.
 In psoriasis, part of the immune system becomes overactive and attacks the skin.
 In psoriatic arthritis, it attacks the joints.

 You cannot catch psoriasis by touching someone who has it, even if they are in a flare state with visible patches.
 Unfortunately, fear of contagion is a common stigma that socially impacts people living with psoriasis.

-Psoriasis has been around since ancient times, seen even in mummies unearthed in Egypt.
+Psoriasis has been around since ancient times and is seen even in mummies unearthed in Egypt.
 Back then, psoriasis was usually considered a contagious disease, and people who had it were stigmatized in many parts of the world.
 In some communities, people with psoriasis were forced to ring a bell as they walked, like lepers, so other people could avoid them.

-The ancient Greek doctor Galen gave the condition its name — “psora” means "itch" in Greek.
-Interestingly, tar was identified as an effective treatment option for psoriasis during this time period.
+The ancient Greek doctor Galen gave the condition its name — “psora” means “itch” in Greek.
+Interestingly, tar was identified as an effective treatment option for psoriasis during this time.
 However, arsenic was also prescribed.

 In 1840, Austrian dermatologist Ferdinand von Hebra distinguished psoriasis as separate from and unrelated to leprosy.
 In the 19th century, sunlight was noted as an effective treatment for psoriasis.
 It wasn’t until the 1960s that the medical profession realized that psoriasis is an autoimmune condition.
 In the same decade, PsA was identified as a separate but related condition.

 Understanding the underlying immune system triggers of psoriasis has led to improved treatments.
-These include corticosteroids and traditional immunosuppressants — such as cyclosporine and methotrexate (Trexall).
-They also include newer biologics, like adalimumab (Humira), etanercept (Enbrel), and bimekizumab (Bimzelx), that specifically target the overactive pathway of the immune cells that cause inflammation and accelerate skin cell production.
+These include corticosteroids and traditional immunosuppressants — such as cyclosporine and methotrexate.
+They also include newer biologics that specifically target the overactive pathway of the immune cells that cause inflammation and accelerate skin cell production.

 It’s estimated that 2 percent to 3 percent of people worldwide have psoriasis.
-In the U.S., more than 7.5 million adults are thought to have psoriasis.
+In the U.S., more than 8 million people are thought to have psoriasis.
 Psoriasis affects people of all genders equally and is more common in white people than people of color.

 More than 80 percent of people with psoriasis have plaque psoriasis.
-Other types of psoriasis include guttate psoriasis, pustular psoriasis, inverse psoriasis, and erythrodermic psoriasis.
+Other types of psoriasis include guttate psoriasis, pustular psoriasis, inverse psoriasis, and erythrodermic psoriasis — as well as some rarer subtypes.
 Each type of skin psoriasis has a characteristic rash and location on the body.
-It’s possible to have more than one form of psoriasis at a time, and you may have different types at different points of your life.
+It’s possible to have more than one form of psoriasis at a time, and you may have different types at different points in your life.

 About 30 percent of people with skin psoriasis have psoriatic arthritis.
 It’s possible to have PsA without skin psoriasis.